 Direct participation of citizens is an essential societal component of the Energiewende.
 With energy production becoming more decentralised, it will be much more visible and relevant to all of us.
 This allows for consumers to take on a more active role.
 By installing their own solar panels or joining with others to generate "citizen energy", they turn into "Prosumers" that consume and produce at the same time.

 Over the last decades significant improvements in energy efficiency were realised, even though huge potentials remain untapped.
-Unfortunately, improvements are often counteracted by rebound effects leading to increased demand.
+Unfortunately, improvements are often counteracted by economic growth or rebound effects.
 This is where sufficiency comes in.
 As a strategy, it aims at reducing energy demand without losses in comfort.
 Energy sufficiency addresses the question how demand for heated and lit spaces can be limited and how patterns of usage can change.
-There is next to no research on how this very cost-effective strategy can be utilised politically and turned into business models, creating an exiting opportunity for the Wuppertal Institute.
+There is next to no research on how this very cost-effective strategy can be utilised politically and turned into business models, creating an exciting opportunity for the Wuppertal Institute.

 The Energiewende is not a linear process, there will be various phases and central decision points (e.g. regarding the build-up of new infrastructure).
 The boundaries between different structures (heating, electricity, mobility) are becoming fuzzy, speed and complexity of the overall system are increasing.
 The Wuppertal Institute is contributing to a better understanding of the system, the socio-technical interactions within it as well as the possibilities for shaping the various transformations.